-Master's Program in Chemistry
+Master's Programme in Chemistry

-You will learn how to compile, analyze, critically review, and present scientific texts and your own data.
+The Master´s programme in Chemistry provides you with knowledge for solving and critically assessing chemistry-related problems.
+You will learn how to compile, analyse, critically review, and present scientific texts and your own data.

 Degree and career